 Small business buyers.
 These buyers want an online human resources management solution that is straightforward and easy to use.
 They are less concerned with frills as much as they are with automating their core processes.
 Many vendors are rolling out basic editions of their solution specifically for this type of buyer, with the option of adding best-of-breed, or standalone, applications as needed.

 Best-of-breed buyers.
-These buyers are looking for applications to perform specific functions, such as applicant tracking, performance management and workforce management, etc. For that reason, standalone, or best-of-breed, applications are ideal for small and mid-sized businesses.
+These buyers are looking for applications to perform specific functions, such as online learning management, applicant tracking, performance management, workforce management, etc. For that reason, standalone, or "best-of-breed," applications are ideal for small and mid-sized businesses.

 Online HRIS software provides an effective solution for organizations looking to better manage and automate their humean resource processes.
 Because most online HRMS systems are offered on a subscription basis, fewer upfront expenditures are required.
 Furthermore, as these systems are hosted by the vendor, maintenance is the responsibility of the vendor, and updates are easily downloaded and installed without need for tech support.